 Combine journalism and law to work as a solicitor, barrister or in-house lawyer for a media organisation, or as a journalist covering law, politics, crime and foreign affairs.

-Find out about studying a Bachelor of Laws/Bachelor of Communication (Journalism) at University of the Sunshine Coast (USC).
+Find out about studying a Bachelor of Communication and Journalism at Griffith University.

 Find out about studying a Bachelor of Journalism (Honours) at Griffith University.

 Journalism is an exciting occupation that allows you to meet many different kinds of people and to travel.

 Communication is an exciting new area of study encompassing several disciplines.

 This three-year program will prepare you for a variety of careers in journalism, media, online content development, publishing, communication, public relations and more.

 Students can combine the flexibility of a Science degree with a professional Journalism qualification.

 The program is designed to provide high-performing undergraduate students with the opportunity to undertake advanced academic study and to develop leadership skills for the profession of journalism.